WetHat/rss-tracker/test-vault/RSS/reference/Scott Hanselman's Blog/Using Home Assistant to integrate a Unifi Protect G4 Doorbell and Amazon Alexa t⋯.md

 >
 > Home Assistant can quickly become a hobby that overwhelms you.
 Every object (entity) in your house that is even remotely connected can become programmable.
 Everything.
 Even peopl⋯

 🔗Read article [online](https://feeds.hanselman.com/~/676711904/0/scotthanselman~Using-Home-Assistant-to-integrate-a-Unifi-Protect-G-Doorbell-and-Amazon-Alexa-to-announce-visitors).
-For other items in this feed see [[../Scott Hanselman's Blog]].
+For other items in this feed see [[../Scott Hanselman's Blog|Scott Hanselman's Blog]].
+Scott Hanselman's Blog
 - [ ] [[Using Home Assistant to integrate a Unifi Protect G4 Doorbell and Amazon Alexa t⋯]]
 - - -
 I am not a [Home Assistant](https://feeds.hanselman.com/~/t/0/0/scotthanselman/~https://www.home-assistant.io/) expert, but it's clearly a massive and powerful ecosystem.
 I've interviewed [the creator of Home Assistant on my podcast](https://feeds.hanselman.com/~/t/0/0/scotthanselman/~https://hanselminutes.com/788/automating-all-the-things-with-home-assistants-paulus-schoutsen) and I encourage you to check out that chat.